dc435/Android_social_app_Spoony/Wireframes/Prototype/readMe.txt

 Link to Prototype Demonstration.
-Feel free to play around with the demo
+Feel free to play around with the demo.
+Reference to instruction pdf files.

 Link(Copy&Paste&Run on the browser):